The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Stellar populations in the Galactic Bulge

-As a first attempt to disentangle the bulge components we explored our data in the $Z_{\mathrm{max}}$--eccentricity plane.
-However, to fully identify the bulge stellar populations and to characterize their main properties, it becomes necessary to employ the full orbital parametrization.
-In the next section we will utilize the orbital frequency analysis methods to identify and characterize the stars supporting the Galactic bar.
-This is a crucial step toward better isolating the old spheroidal bulge and thick disc components.
+As a first attempt to disentangle the bulge components, we explored our data in the $\mathrm{Z_{max}}$--eccentricity plane.
+However, to fully identify the bulge stellar populations and to characterise their main properties, it becomes necessary to employ the full orbital parametrisation.
+In the next section, we utilise the orbital frequency analysis methods to identify and characterise the stars supporting the Galactic bar.
+This is a crucial step towards better isolating the old spheroidal bulge and thick disc components.